gabuz0me/Demo_AoC_5/script/article_en.md

 a = circle.get_area()
 ```

-We could decide that what defines a circle is not its radius, but its diameter.
+`2.1.2.1.2-5 x` We could decide that what defines a circle is not its radius, but its diameter.
 We could write:

 ```python
 class Circle: